Overview

 function to display once for group variable.

-Below example showed using treatment group as group_by
+Below example shows using treatment group as group_by

 variable.